STEVE INSKEEP, Host:

 WELNA: Former GOP House speaker Newt Gingrich was also at the Capitol for the inauguration.

-Mr. NEWT GINGRICH (Republican Politician; Author): I think it's a moment of bringing the country together.
+NEWT GINGRICH: I think it's a moment of bringing the country together.
 I think inaugurations are very important as a reminder that in the end we are all Americans and that we are bound together by far more than we're divided.

 WELNA: It was the new president's grand entrance to a congressional brunch held in the old House chamber right after the inauguration.
 That event's most dramatic moment, though, was unplanned.
 It came when Massachusetts Democratic Senator Ted Kennedy had to be taken away from the gathering on a stretcher after suffering a seizure.
 At the end of the lunch, President Obama paid tribute to Kennedy, who last year underwent surgery for a brain tumor.